 The Chinese food scene in Budapest is more than meets the eye.
-The inner city is teeming with uninviting but economical buffet-style Chinese restaurants.
-There do exist, however, outstanding Chinese restaurants.
-Many are in Monori Center, one of Budapest’s two Chinatowns.
-Be it Sichuan cuisine, hot potting, Dongbei-style barbecue or some other recent Chinese food trend you're after, you will find it all there.
+While the inner city is teeming with uninviting but cheap buffet-style Chinese restaurants, there do exist excellent Chinese places too.
+Many are in Monori Center, also known as Budapest’s Chinatown.
+Be it Sichuan cuisine, dim sum, hot potting, Dongbei-style barbecue, or some other recent Chinese food trend you're after, you will find it all there.

 Finally, a note of caution: Chinese dinners generally start on the earlier side (around 6 p.m.), so plan accordingly if you prefer a lively ambiance over empty tables around you.